nutonomy/nuscenes-devkit/README.md

 ```
 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class (see tutorial).

+### nuScenes-panoptic
+In August 2021 we published [nuScenes-panoptic](https://www.nuscenes.org/nuscenes) which contains the panoptic
+labels of the point clouds for the approximately 40,000 keyframes in nuScenes.
+To install nuScenes-panoptic, please follow these steps:
+- Download the dataset from the [Download page](https://www.nuscenes.org/download),
+- Extract the `panoptic` and `v1.0-*` folders to your nuScenes root directory (e.g. `/data/sets/nuscenes/panoptic`, `/data/sets/nuscenes/v1.0-*`).
+- Get the latest version of the nuscenes-devkit.
+- Get started with the [tutorial](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/tutorials/nuscenes_lidarseg_panoptic_tutorial.ipynb).

 ### nuScenes-lidarseg
 In August 2020 we published [nuScenes-lidarseg](https://www.nuscenes.org/nuscenes#lidarseg) which contains the semantic labels of the point clouds for the approximately 40,000 keyframes in nuScenes.
 To install nuScenes-lidarseg, please follow these steps: